danschlz/danschulz.github.io/index.md

 ---
 layout: home
 ---
-This is my personal site where I share few of the things I'm most interested in.
+This is my personal site that lists a few of the things I'm most interested in.
 I also host a podcast where I interview people I admire and learn a lot from at [danschulz.co](https://www.danschulz.co/).

 [Ideas](/ideas/)
 [Books](/books/)